 - Ten-day Signing Deadline — You must return your completed Pell Grant Award Agreement within ten (10) days of receipt of the offer for financial aid for the 2013-2014 academic year.
 Failure to return the agreement will delay your cost of living check and will prohibit you from charging your books in our College Store.

-- February 14, 2014 — Verification of Attendance due to Financial Aid for students enrolled in 16 weeks or 1st 8-week courses (January-May or January-March).
+- June 6, 2014 — Verification of Attendance due to Financial Aid for students enrolled in 10 week or 1st 5-week courses (May-June or June-August).

-- March 28, 2014 — Verification of Attendance due to Financial Aid (for students enrolled in 2nd 8-week courses (March-May).
+- July 18, 2014 — Verification of Attendance due to Financial Aid (for students enrolled in 2nd 5-week courses (June-August).

-- Return to Title IV — If you are withdrawn or dropped from all classes for the semester, or a first, second, or 12 week session modules, you may have to return the unearned portion of the financial aid funds to the federal government.
+- Return to Title IV — If you are withdrawn or dropped from all classes for the semester before the 60% point, or 2nd session classes, 12 week classes, or 4 week modules, you may have to return the unearned portion of the financial aid funds to the federal government.
 Please see your financial aid counselor for calculations.

 See the instructions on the Steps to Follow for Online Classes document.
 Attach the on-line printout(s) to the white copy of your registration form.
-Within the first five (5) days of class, log on to Blackboard and sign in to your on-line class.
-There will be link provided for the Pell Grant verification.
-Take the survey, print out a copy, and then click submit.
+If you login after the first five (5) days of class, log to Blackboard, sign in to your on-line class, click course documents, click Pell Grant verification, take survey, print copy, and click submit.
 Bring your white copy, with on-line printout(s), to the Admissions Office Receptionist where you will turn it in and sign a logbook.
 If you are unable to bring your online class printouts to the Admissions Receptionists, please mail them to: Financial Aid, Coastal Carolina Community College, 444 Western Boulevard, Jacksonville, NC 28546.

 Distribution of Your Pell Grant